comal21/Ansible-Essentials/Labs.md

 ansible-playbook implement-roles.yml
 ```

 Check the home page on browser.
-(Public DNS)
+Use curl
 It will show the webpage with msg "We are performing the Roles Lab"

 -----------------------------------------------------